guitarvydas/guitarvydas.github.io/_posts/2022-01-25-Parsing for Transpilers.md

 ---
 I've grown tired of building compilers.

-I have begun to use parsers for creating transpilers - source-to-source reformatters (aka bulk editing, compilation, etc.) - and leave the "hard work" to existing compilers.
+I have begun to use parsers for creating transpilers - source-to-source reformatters (aka bulk editing, compilation, etc.) - leaving the "hard work" to existing compilers.

 I built a tool for myself that I call `prep`.
 It rhymes with `grep` and has the prefix `pre` in it (that stands for "pre-processing" in my mind).